-I bet you face lots of problems in design process where you simply need to test power supply, or LED by providing/drawing constant current regardless to voltage change.
-Such device is called a dummy load.
-You can find lots of DIY dummy load projects and we won’t be talking about commercial ones right now.
+I bet you face many problems in the design process where you need to test the power supply or LED by providing/drawing constant current regardless of voltage change.
+Such a device is called a dummy load.
+You can find lots of DIY dummy load projects, and we won’t be talking about commercial ones right now.
 Nick found out that most DIY dummy loads tend to be complicated or unavailable.
-So without struggling he decided to start his own simple and reliable load.
-He wanted it to be simple, self powered and indestructible.
-Indestructible means that it won’t burn in voltage range up to 30V.
-With BTS141 FET this became possible as it has built in over-current and over-voltage protection built in.
-Controlling is done with simple potentiometer attached to operational amplifier positive input.
-Negative input is connected from current sense resistor.
-The project is OSHW which can be found on github as re:load. [source]
+So without struggling, he decided to start his own simple and reliable load.
+He wanted it to be simple, self-powered, and indestructible.
+Indestructible means that it won’t burn in a voltage range up to 30V.
+With BTS141 FET this became possible as it has built-in over-current and over-voltage protection built-in.
+Controlling is done with a simple potentiometer attached to operational amplifier positive input.
+Negative input is connected to the current sense resistor.
+The project is OSHW which can be found on Github as re:load. [source]

 A Fractal receiver is a receiver that can be damaged up into lesser parts.
-Fractal just means a part of, so in this scenario they are referring to a receiver that can have feelers added or aloof.
-By liability the Fractal receiver is next a notion called the self-similarity expect module.
+Fractal means a part of, so in this scenario, they refer to a receiver that can have feelers added or aloof.
+By liability, the Fractal receiver is; next, a notion called the self-similarity to expect module.
 This typically means that you can detach or add in peer parts.
 If you ever took a lobby in Fractal Geometry, you’d learn the mathematical reasoning behind this.
-The mathematics behind this stunt is governed by the Mandelbrot Set.
+The Mandelbrot Set governs the mathematics behind this stunt.
 Benoit Mandelbrot is the father of fresh day Fractal Geometry.
-These antennas activate by elate out rare electromagnetic signals that face a certain zone or size depending on how many Fractals the receiver itself has.
-Fractal Antennas aren’t outsized or awkward by any way.
-In detail they are very small and have legal world application in cellular phones or microwave ovens and other small electronic method.
+These antennas activate by elate out rare electromagnetic signals that face a specific zone or size depending on how many Fractals the receiver has.
+Fractal Antennas aren’t outsized or awkward in any way.
+They are tiny and have legal world applications in cellular phones or microwave ovens and another small electronic method.
 This receiver is rare in that it can activate at countless different frequencies at the same time.

 A power supply is an essential part of every electronic device.
 The whole system relies on it.
-If a power supply fails – device dies too, and there is a chance that sensitive parts may be damaged.
+If a power supply fails – the device dies too, and there is a chance that sensitive parts may be damaged.
 Power supply solutions vary from device to device.
 They may work using different techniques depending on needs.
-Tim have described probably the simplest power supply solution which converts Alternating Current (AC) to Direct Current (DC).
-Supply circuit consists of well-known parts that are – transformer, which transforms voltage from 230V AC to 12VAC, them follows diode bridge rectifier, smoothing using large caps and regulation with standard 7805 voltage regulator.
+Tim has described probably the simplest power supply solution, which converts Alternating Current (AC) to Direct Current (DC).
+The supply circuit consists of well-known parts – transformer, which transforms voltage from 230V AC to 12VAC, follows diode bridge rectifier, smoothing using large caps and regulation with standard 7805 voltage regulator.
 Such a solution proved itself in many designs.
-It is simple, cheap and builds fast.
-Tim put everything in short and informative post without overhead information.
+It is simple, cheap, and builds fast.
+Tim put everything in the short and informative post without overhead information.
 Following it, you will be able to construct a 5V DC power supply in an hour.